A Working Memory Hero on Duty

 It is important to take working memory performance into account when assessing someone’s cognitive abilities.
-For instance, at some jobs it’s important to have a large working memory capacity.
-Think about, for example, a stock broker who needs to connect many streams of information to come up with new strategies in order to make as much profit as possible.
-Or think about someone who is in the sales-department and has to convince clients to buy their product.
+For instance, at some jobs, it’s important to have a large working memory capacity.
+Think about, for example, a stockbroker who needs to connect many streams of information to come up with new strategies in order to make as much profit as possible.
+Or think about someone who is in the sales department and has to convince clients to buy their product.
 This grand finale, the orchestration of all the working memory activities together, determines if the sale will be a success or not.
-By assessing working memory (and other cognitive abilities), it is possible to assess someone’s true abilities, which can be a valuable aid when trying finding the right employee for the job.
+By assessing working memory (and other cognitive abilities), it is possible to assess someone’s true abilities, which can be a valuable aid when trying to find the right employee for the job.

-Are you interested in the possibilities of measuring the brain skills like working memory (attention, anticipation, control) of your employees, or do you want to recruit the perfect candidate for the job based on their true natural abilities?
-Find the Spiderman for your position!
-Discover the BrainsFirst Assessment Games today!
+Are you interested in the possibilities of measuring the brain skills like working memory of your employees, or do you want to recruit the perfect candidate for the job based on their true natural abilities?
+Read more about attention, anticipation, and control and the Spiderman for your position!
+Contact us and discover the BrainsFirst Assessment Games today!